21 Ways to Maximize Your Money & Save Even More in 2021

 2. Start a piggy bank or money jug.

 This year, start saving your pennies, literally!
 Small bills and coins can really make a change. 😉 We recommend using a piggy bank or a small neck jar (that way you won’t be as tempted to take the money back out) and we’ve even got the perfect free printables if you want to keep them labeled and looking pretty.

 Spend some time to clean out the pantry, all those unused toys, clothes you don’t wear, and knick-knacks that are making your house feel claustrophobic.

 Need some help?
-We have a FREE 4-week declutter challenge with a free printable to help you every step of the way.
+We have a FREE 4-week declutter challenge with a printable to help you every step of the way.
 If you’re needing some ideas on how to get organized, we recently shared some super unique products for your bathroom, pantry, and kitchen that you’ve probably never thought of!

 4. Bring out your inner domestic side.